PhilipJADunn/fargate-flask/README.md

 # CI/CD

 We could build and tag images with the commit SHA instead of latest and we could also use env vars for the region and IAM Role.

+We could also do a blue/green deployment to send 10% of traffic for 10 minutes to a new task before switching over.